myTerminal/theme-looper/README.md

     M-x load-theme RET wombat

 The above command enables (rather activates) 'wombat' theme.
 However, when you get lazy as I did, you need something like theme-looper.el.
-So, if you have a list of your favorite color-themes and you want to cycle thru them with simple keystrokes, you've come to the right place.
+So, if you have a list of your favorite color-themes and you want to cycle through them with simple keystrokes, you've come to the right place.

 ## Installation